jsta/jsta.github.io/cv.md

 ##Other Activities

-NEON spatio-temporal hackathon 2015
+Workshops
-  : - developed tutorials and assessment instruments to teach fundamental big data skills needed to work efficiently with large spatio-temporal data using open tools, such as R and Python. [link](http://www.neoninc.org/updates-events/update/nsf-biocenters-unite-close-scientific-data-skills-gap-focus-phenology)
+  : - NEON spatio-temporal hackathon (2015) - developed tutorials and assessment instruments to teach fundamental big data skills needed to work efficiently with large spatio-temporal data using open tools, such as R and Python. [link](http://www.neoninc.org/updates-events/update/nsf-biocenters-unite-close-scientific-data-skills-gap-focus-phenology)

 Societies
   : Foundation for Open Access Statistics: